vitaly/dotvim3/src/plugins/10-init/files/README.index.md

-To make sure each such files will be re-created appropriately upon each install run, they have to be cleaned up.. `10-init/plugins/10-cleanup` plugin takes care of the standard ones, if you need a new one, you might need to clean it up your self. place it in `000=-....` plugin directory to make sure it is called before any other plugin tries to add content to it.
+To make sure each such files will be re-created appropriately upon each install run, they have to be cleaned up.. `10-init/plugins/10-cleanup` plugin takes care of the standard ones, if you need a new file, you need to clean it up your self. place the cleanup code in a `00=-....` plugin directory to make sure it is called before any other plugin tries to add content to it.

 If a plugin has a `prompt.sh` file in the directory, its loading will be